vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 uncertainties from the turbulence model.
 We need to define and reduce these uncertainties to ensure confidence in the simulation results.

 There are different methods of UQ in a multiscale application.
-One of which is non-intrusive, in which we treat a single-scale model as a blackbox.
-For example, we treat the transport model as a blackbox and apply PCE to 4 uncertain input parameters, diffusivity *DN*, with 4th order polynomial, and this yields (4+2)<sup>4</sup> or 1296 samples.
+One approach is non-intrusive, in which we treat a single-scale model as a blackbox.
+For example, we treat the transport model as a blackbox and apply PCE to 4 uncertain input parameters, diffusivity *D<sub>N*, with 4th order polynomial, and this yields (4+2)<sup>4</sup> or 1296 samples.
 The transport model then outputs temperature profiles *T<sub>a</sub>(p)*, where *T<sub>a* is the temperature of species *a* and *p* the toroidal flux coordinate value.
 Here we take the EasyVVUQ-QCGPJ workflow from the tutorial materials and made a few changes suitable for the transport model.
-Then we use it to prepare and run all samples, then EasyVVUQ collates the results from these samples and calculates the mean, standard deviation, variance, and Sobol indices of *T<sub>a</sub>(p)*.
+Then we use it to prepare and run all samples, and finally EasyVVUQ collates the results from these samples and calculates the mean, standard deviation, variance, and Sobol indices of *T<sub>a</sub>(p)*.
 The figures below show the statistical analysis results of electron temperature *T<sub>e</sub>* and the first-order Sobol indices.